SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Intune Non-Compliant Device"

+    Detects Intune reporting a device in a non-compliant state.
+This can indicate either a misconfiguration in Intune or a change of configuration on said device.

+    - **Effort:** advanced

 ??? abstract "Suspicious certutil command"

     Detects suspicious certutil command which can be used by threat actors to download and/or decode payload.